rackerlabs/design-system/_component_design/switches.md

 A switch contains the following elements:

 - **Switch container**: The switch container holds the switch knob.
-- **Knob**: The knob moves from side to side within the container when the user clicks it.
+- **Knob**: TWhen the user clicks the knob, it moves to the other side of the container.
 - **Option label (Optional)**: The option label indicates the state of the setting or preference.
 The default switch does not contain an option label.

 {% endcolumn %}